furrtek/MagicWandMods/README.md

-# EMWAnalog
+# MagicWandMods
-Analog-in firmware and hardware mod for the "Europe Magic Wand", a quality Hitachi Magic Wand clone.
+Hardware and firmware mods for the "Europe Magic Wand", a quality Hitachi Magic Wand clone.

-This mod allows you to control the motor's speed with the envelope of an audio signal, through a regular 3.5mm jack plug.
+* Analog-in (CV): control by audio signal amplitude
+* Serial: control by serial port

 ## Teardown
-Be sure to unplug the EMW and wait a few minutes before taking it apart.
+Be sure to unplug the EMW and wait a few minutes for the high-voltage capacitor to safely discharge before taking it apart.

 The EMW is held together by 3 big phillips screws:
 * On the back, close to the power cable, hidden by a plastic plug (hard to pull).